 “Seeing [Piero Selvaggio] at work with guests was one of the great pleasures of my life,” says Donato Poto, the co-owner of Providence and a protégé of Selvaggio’s at his second restaurant, Primi.
 “When it comes to how we read a guest and treat a guest, in making people feel special and comfortable—I have never met anyone better than him.
 I am very proud of being a part of his career.”

 * Editor’s Note: Paul Sherman, a veteran sommelier at Valentino, is father to Aaron Sherman, publisher of SevenFifty Daily and CEO of SevenFifty

-Patrick Comiskey is a senior correspondent for Wine & Spirits Magazine and is the chief wine writer for the Los Angeles Times.
+Patrick Comiskey is a senior correspondent for Wine & Spirits Magazine and has served as the chief wine contributor for the Los Angeles Times.
 His book “American Rhône: How Maverick Winemakers Changed the Way Americans Drink” was published in October 2016.